 Equipment

-- 8 inch square cake pan a loose-bottomed cake pan is a bonus [plus lined with greaseproof paper if necessary]
+- 8 inch square cake pan a loose-bottomed cake pan is a bonus [plus lined with baking paper]

 - Mixing bowl